 Pitch invasions at Camp Nou

-2010-11 was not only arguably Mourinho’s best season as a manager to date but also provider of arguably his greatest moment too.
+The 2010-11 season was not only arguably Mourinho’s best as a manager to date but also the provider of arguably his greatest moment too.

-His Inter Milan team had beaten Barcelona 3-1 at the San Siro in the Champions League semi-final first leg but had a huge task on their hands when Thiago Motta was sent off early at the Nou Camp.
+His Inter Milan team had beaten Barcelona 3-1 at San Siro in the Champions League semi-final first leg but had a huge task on their hands when Thiago Motta was sent off early at Camp Nou.

 Mourinho produced a tactical masterclass to ensure his side only lost 1-0 and advanced to the final.
 At full-time, he respectfully shook the hand of arch-nemesis Pep Guardiola, hugged his players and returned to the dressing room.
 Nah, just kidding.

 He sprinted straight on the pitch, grappling free of a rather angry Victor Valdez to celebrate with the few hundred Inter fans, not giving a f*ck about the 80,000 odd heartbroken Barcelona ones booing him or the sprinklers turned on to get rid of him.
-The Catalonian club hated him already – can you imagine if he was managing their arch-rivals?
+The Catalan club he’d once worked for now hated him – can you imagine if he was managing their arch-rivals?